OPALX-project/OPALX-project.github.io/cyclotron.md

 ### Needed files: cyclotron2.{in,gpl}, bfield.dat, dist2.dat, rffield1.dat & rffield2.dat
 For this calculation the initial conditions are set in the input file.
 Run OPAL with

 `opal cyclotron2.in | tee cyclotron2.out`

 where you also save the output in cyclotron2.out.
 It is always a good idea to check the standard output of OPAL in order to reveal problems.

-As in the previous example, the result shown below where obtained with [cyclotron2.gpl](Cyclotron/cyclotron2.gpl)
+As in the previous example, the result is saved in cycltron2.pdf and shown below, it was obtained with [cyclotron2.gpl](Cyclotron/cyclotron2.gpl)

 `gnuplot cyclotron2.gpl`

 <center>![](Cyclotron/cyclotron2.png)</center>

 # 3D space charge calculation
+### Under construction

 In cyclotron2.in, only the distribution and beam command, together with the field solver needs to be adapted.